-- The KBE, upon receipt of notice of appeal or upon its own motion, shall review decisions of any authorizer regarding: - Approval or denial of an application, - Nonrenewal or revocation of a charter contract, - > Denial of a charter school's request to consider a contract amendment, or - > Unilateral imposition of conditions. - Under KRS 160.1595, appellants must supply authorizers and the KBE with a notice of appeal within 30 days of the authorizer's decision. - 701 KAR 8:030 requires the appeal to include the name, phone number, mailing address, and email address of the appellant and any legal counsel. - The Commissioner must acknowledge the appeal to the appellant and authorizer within 5 days of receiving notice. - If a hearing is requested, the Commissioner designates a hearing officer, sets a prehearing schedule, and determines the location of the hearing. - If a hearing is not requested or is later waived, the hearing officer sets the schedule for written pleadings.
+- ► The KBE, upon receipt of notice of appeal or upon its own motion, shall review decisions of any authorizer regarding: - Approval or denial of an application, - Nonrenewal or revocation of a charter contract, - ▶ Denial of a charter school's request to consider a contract amendment, or - Unilateral imposition of conditions. - Under KRS 160.1595, appellants must supply authorizers and the KBE with a notice of appeal within 30 days of the authorizer's decision. - As currently proposed, though, 701 KAR 8:030 says the KBE "may affirm the decision of the authorizer" based on an untimely filing. - 701 KAR 8:030 requires the appeal to include the name, phone number, mailing address, and email address of the appellant and any legal counsel. - ► The Commissioner must acknowledge the appeal to the appellant and authorizer within 5 days of receiving notice. - If a hearing is requested, the Commissioner designates a hearing officer, sets a prehearing schedule, and determines the location of the hearing. - If a hearing is not requested or is later waived, the hearing officer sets the schedule for written pleadings.